bonham000/fcc-react-tests-module/CHALLENGE_MAP.md

   - :pencil: 13: Pulling it all together: Write a React Component from scratch and render it to the DOM

 - **Props & Conditional Rendering**
-  - :pencil2: 14: Pass a string to a component using JSX functional component (Peter)
+  - :pencil: 14: Pass a string to a component using JSX functional component (Peter)
   - :pencil2: 15: Access props using `this.props`, passing a string to a React Component (Peter)
   - :pencil2: 16: Pass an array to a component using JSX (Peter)
   - :pencil: 17: Set the default props using the defaultProps static component property